Hamoodur Rahman: Supreme Court of Pakistan

-Justice Hamoodur Rahman served as a judge of the Dhaka High Court from 1954 until 1960 when he was appointed as Senior Justice of the Supreme Court of Pakistan by the President of Pakistan.
-In addition, Rahman served as the vice-chancellor of Dhaka University from 11 May 1958 until 14 December 1960 while serving as visiting professor of law at the Karachi University.
+Justice Hamoodur Rahman served as a judge of the Dhaka High Court from 1954 until 1960, when he was appointed as Senior Justice of the Supreme Court of Pakistan by the President of Pakistan.
+In addition, Rahman served as the vice-chancellor of Dhaka University from 11 May 1958 until 14 December 1960 while serving as visiting professor of law at Karachi University.

-During his career as Senior Justice at the Supreme Court, Rehman held various dignified positions and engaged himself in promoting literacy across the country.
-From 1959 to 1960, he was a member of International Court of Arbitration that is based in the Hague, Netherlands.
-In 1964, Rehman, upon requested by the Ministry of Education (MoEd), led the "Commission on Students Problems and Welfare" as its chairman where he authored the report and submitted the case study recommendations to the Government of Pakistan in 1966.
-In 1967, he was the member of the "Law Reforms Commission" that conducted the various case studies on land reforms in Pakistan on behalf of Ministry of Law (MoL)– its report was submitted in 1970 to the President of Pakistan.
+During his career as senior justice at the Supreme Court, Rehman held various dignified positions and engaged himself in promoting literacy across the country.
+From 1959 to 1960, he was a member of the International Court of Arbitration that is based in The Hague, Netherlands.
+In 1964, Rehman, at the request of the Ministry of Education (MoEd), led the "Commission on Students Problems and Welfare" as its chairman, where he authored the report and submitted the case study recommendations to the Government of Pakistan in 1966.
+In 1967, he was a member of the "Law Reforms Commission" that conducted the various case studies on land reforms in Pakistan on behalf of the Ministry of Law (MoL)– its report was submitted in 1970 to the President of Pakistan.

 Chief Justice of Pakistan

 In 1968, Senior Justice Hamoodur Rehman was nominated as Chief Justice by outgoing Chief Justice Alvin Robert Cornelius; his appointment as Chief Justice was approved by President Ayub Khan.
-His tenure witnessed the resignation of President Ayub Khan who invited Yahya Khan to take over the country through enforcing the martial law in 1969.
-He heard the petition filed by Asma Jillani against Yahya Khan's takeover in case known as "Asma Jillani vs. Government of the Punjab."
-Upon hearing the case, Hamoodur Rahman court retroactively invalidated the martial law that suspended the Constitution and notably ruled that Yahya Khan's assumption of power was "illegal usurpation".
-The Supreme Court also over-ruled and overturned its convictions that called for validation of martial law in 1958.
+His tenure witnessed the resignation of President Ayub Khan, who invited Yahya Khan to take over the country through enforcing martial law in 1969.
+He heard the petition filed by Asma Jillani against Yahya Khan's takeover in the case known as "Asma Jillani vs. Government of the Punjab."
+Upon hearing the case, the Hamoodur Rahman court retroactively invalidated the martial law that suspended the Constitution and notably ruled that Yahya Khan's assumption of power was "illegal usurpation".
+The Supreme Court also overruled and overturned its convictions that called for validation of martial law in 1958.

-Chief Justice Hamoodur Rehman carefully distinguish the meaning of martial law in terms of controlling the internal disorder and imposing the martial law in alien territory.
-His stance stood firm against Yahya Khan's martial law but condone such actions by the application of doctrine of necessity.
+Chief Justice Hamoodur Rehman carefully distinguished the meaning of martial law in terms of controlling the internal disorder and imposing the martial law in alien territory.
+His stance stood firm against Yahya Khan's martial law but condoned such actions by the application of the doctrine of necessity.
 In 1970, he supported the Election Commission of Pakistan to hold the general elections held in 1970 across the country.

 Bangladesh and 1971 war

-Hamoodur Rahman, remained loyal to Pakistan during the Bangladesh Liberation War and the war with India in 1971.
-He did not support the independence of Bangladesh and remained quiet throughout the events.
+Hamoodur Rahman remained loyal to Pakistan during the Bangladesh Liberation War and the war with India in 1971.
 He administered the oath of Zulfikar Ali Bhutto as President of Pakistan in 1971 at the Supreme Court building.